oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Token Exchange

-The client in trust domain A performs token exchange as defined in {{RFC8693}} with the authorization server in trust domain A in order to obtain a JWT authorization grant that can be used with the authorization server of trust domain B as specified in section 1.3 of {{RFC6749}}.
+The client in trust domain A performs token exchange as defined in {{RFC8693}} with the authorization server in trust domain A in order to obtain a JWT authorization grant that can be used with the authorization server of trust domain B as specified in Section 1.3 of {{RFC6749}}.

 ### Token Exchange Request

-The parameters described in section 2.1 of {{RFC8693}} apply here with the following restrictions:
+The parameters described in Section 2.1 of {{RFC8693}} apply here with the following restrictions:

 {:vspace}
 scope